mars0i/clj-agentscript1/README.md

 functions that you've defined by using `this-as` within these function defs.
-(There are other ways to do this with step(), but then you'd have to jump through hoops to avoid using `this-as` in setup, because it's called automatically when you new the model, whose constructor calls `setupAndEmit()` which calls `setup()`.)
+(There are other ways to do this with step(), but then you'd have to jump through hoops to avoid using `this-as` in setup, because it's called automatically when you `new` the model, whose constructor calls `setupAndEmit()` which calls `setup()`.)

 ## Agentscript tips

 For Clojurescript-Javascript interop it can be helpful to understand a little bit about the Javascript libraries you're using.
-Here are some things that I found useful to know along the way.
+Here are some things that I found useful along the way.

 Agentscript is written in CoffeeScript, which is then compiled to Javascript.
 CoffeeScript source files end in ".coffee".